CloudTrail concepts - Amazon CloudTrail

 X-Ray trace AWS::XRay::Trace

 Data events are not logged by default when you create a trail or event data store.
-To record CloudTrail data events, you must explicitly add the supported resources or resource types for which you want to collect activity.
+To record CloudTrail data events, you must explicitly add each resource type for which you want to collect activity.
 For more information about logging data events, see Logging data events.

 Additional charges apply for logging data events.
 For CloudTrail pricing, see Amazon CloudTrail Pricing.